n10v/nehm/README.md

   `nehm get 3 posts` or `nehm get 3 likes`

-* Just download and set tags any track, you can input
+* Just download and set tags any track

   `nehm dl post` or `nehm dl like` or `nehm dl 3 likes`